SherRao/MuSpace/docs/SPMP.md

 <h2>1.
 Introduction</h2>

 <h3>1.1 Project Overview</h3>
 <p>MuSpace is a music-based social media platform focused on connecting music fans with one another and allowing them to share their tastes with the world.
 Each MuSpace user will be provided with a personal feed to post about songs, albums, artists, and playlists that they are interested in.
-When users share similar listening habits with others, they are recommended as connections via a point-based rating system using the <a href="https://developer.spotify.com/documentation/web-api/">Spotify API</a> and <a href="https://developer.spotify.com/documentation/web-playback-sdk/#about-the-sdk">Spotify SDK</a> data.
+When users share similar listening habits with others, they are recommended as connections via a point-based rating system using the <a href="https://developer.spotify.com/documentation/web-api/" target="_blank">Spotify API</a> and <a href="https://developer.spotify.com/documentation/web-playback-sdk/#about-the-sdk" target="_blank">Spotify SDK</a> data.
 MuSpace will also offer listening rooms that allow users to listen along with their friends and chat with each other in real-time.
 Additionally, users can recommend which songs will be played in the listening room.
 </p>

 <h3>1.2 Project Deliverables</h3>